-- a character reference from a professional that has known the candidate well for a significant period of time - an acceptable background check by the sheriff's office - successful completion of interview by the School of Education Governance Committee.
+- a character reference from a professional that has known the candidate well for a significant period of time - b. an acceptable background check by certifiedbackground.com - c. successful completion of interview by the School of Education Governance Committee.

 Note: Admission into the Professional Phase of the School of Education is required in order to enroll in Education courses numbered 300 and above unless specific permission is given by the School of Education Governance Committee.